lekhapunya/HandwritingRecognition/README.md

 ###### it is likely that the package is not installed.
 Use conda or pip commands to install the package.
 ###### 4. If you encounter the error:
 ###### AttributeError: module 'tensorflow.python.pywrap_tensorflow' has no attribute 'TFE_DEVICE_PLACEMENT_EXPLICIT'
-###### You may have missing dependencies.
+###### you may have missing dependencies.
 I fixed this error by installing the missing dependencies that the Spyder application pointed out for me.
 Whenever I opened the application, a pop-up appeared that highlighted the dependencies I needed.
 ###### 5. If you encounter the error:
 ###### ImportError: cannot import name 'descriptor' from 'google.protobuf' (unknown location)
 ###### your tensorflow and protobuf versions may not be compatible.
 You should uninstall both tensorflow and protobuf from anaconda.
 Then, reinstall tensorflow version 1.13-1.15.
 Next, reinstall protobuf.